tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup.rst

 simple ``bodies`` in the code).
 During the propagation, all the required properties of bodies are extracted and combined to evaluated accelerations/torques/guidance/... and compute the state derivative of the system (see :ref:`propagation_setup` for setting up a numerical propagation).

-Even though the primary role of the environment is in numerical state propagation, it is also used to define properties of celestial bodies in, for instance, (semi-)analytical trajectory design (see :ref:`TODO`).
+Even though the primary role of the environment is in numerical state propagation, it is also used to define properties of celestial bodies in, for instance, (semi-)analytical trajectory design (see :ref:`transfer_trajectory`).

 Body Creation - Procedure
 -------------------------